 Femicide is an ill created and tolerated by Mexican society because it has lost the compass of what is acceptable and what is intolerable.
 The sole fact that it would even occur to the head of a family to demand a “gift” in the form of a little girl and bully his own family into procuring one for him is incontrovertible evidence of the destruction of the essence of civility.

 Just to put things into perspective: if the ill that afflicts Mexico were the coronavirus, we would have disappeared from the map due to this absolute incapacity to organize ourselves and act in response to the obstacles confronting us through the day-to-day reality.
 An epidemic that is not contained turns into a pandemic and pandemics –in matters of health and of politics- kill off societies and their governments.

 Thus, femicide and infanticide should not only be condemned, but they also should be assumed to revise the dogmas of how to conduct public affairs so that these ills would cease to be once and for all.
 This lack of moral compass that would allow to distinguish what is –and should be- acceptable and intolerable, or if one prefers, differentiate the good from the bad, have led us to view with naturality what is not natural, what cannot be tolerated.

-This “damned reality” has fallen into the hands of the government and does not know how to respond to it.
-Rather than force it to assume its responsibility, the government’s reaction has been phantasmagoric: how dare the damned reality sabotage the 4T.
+This “damned reality” has fallen into the hands of the government and it has not known how to respond.
+Rather than obligate it to assume its responsibility, its reaction has been phantasmagoric: how dare the damned reality sabotage the 4T.